-The name of the source.
+Source Server The name of the source.
 This could be the name or IP address of your source.

-The name of the target.
+Target Server The name of the target.
 This could be the name or IP address of your target.

-Each job type has a unique job type name.
+Job Type Each job type has a unique job type name.
 This job is a Full Server to Hyper-V Migration job.
-For a complete list of all job type names, press F1 to view the Carbonite Replication Console online help.

-There are many different Activity messages that keep you informed of the job activity.
+For a complete list of all job type names, press F1 to view the Double- Take Console online help.
+Activity There are many different Activity messages that keep you informed of the job activity.
 Most of the activity messages are informational and do not require any administrator interaction.
 If you see error messages, check the job details.
 Keep in mind that Idle indicates console to server activity is idle, not that your servers are idle.

-- Calculating-The amount of data to be mirrored is being calculated. - In Progress-Data is currently being mirrored. - Waiting-Mirroring is complete, but data is still being written to the target. - Idle-Data is not being mirrored. - Paused-Mirroring has been paused. - Stopped-Mirroring has been stopped. - Removing Orphans-Orphan files on the target are being removed or deleted depending on the configuration. - Verifying-Data is being verified between the source and target. - Unknown-The console cannot determine the status.

-- Replicating-Data is being replicated to the target. - Ready-There is no data to replicate. - Pending-Replication is pending. - Stopped-Replication has been stopped. - Out of Memory-Replication memory has been exhausted. - Failed-The Double-Take service is not receiving replication operations from the Carbonite Move driver.
-Check the Event Viewer for driver related issues. - Unknown-The console cannot determine the status.

-- Active-Data is being transmitted to the target. - Paused-Data transmission has been paused. - Scheduled-Data transmission is waiting on schedule criteria. - Stopped-Data is not being transmitted to the target.
+Mirror Status Calculating-The amount of data to be mirrored is being calculated.
+In Progress-Data is currently being mirrored. • Waiting-Mirroring is complete, but data is still being written to the target.
+Idle-Data is not being mirrored.
+Paused-Mirroring has been paused.
+Stopped-Mirroring has been stopped. • Removing Orphans -Orphan files on the target are being removed or deleted depending on the configuration.
+Verifying-Data is being verified between the source and target.
+Unknown-The console cannot determine the status.
+Replication Sta atus Replicating-Data is being replicated to the target. • Ready -There is no data to replicate.
+Pending-Replication is pending.
+Stopped-Replication has been stopped.
+Out of Memory-Replication memory has been exhausted. • Failed-The Double-Take service is not receiving replication operations from the Double-Take driver.
+Check the Event Viewer for driver related issues.
+Unknown-The console cannot determine the status.
+Transmit Mode • Active-Data is being transmitted to the target.
+Paused-Data transmission has been paused.
+Scheduled-Data transmission is waiting on schedule criteria.
+Stopped-Data is not being transmitted to the target.